 Each portfolio manager is assigned an industry-competitive incentive compensation target consistent with this goal and evaluation framework.
 Actual incentive compensation may be higher or lower than the target, based on individual, group, and subjective performance, and may also reflect the performance of Putnam as a firm.
 Incentive compensation includes a cash bonus and may also include grants of deferred stock or deferred cash.
 In addition to incentive compensation, portfolio managers receive fixed annual salaries typically based on level of responsibility and experience.

-For this fund, Putnam evaluates performance based on the fund's pre-tax return relative to its benchmark, MSCI Emerging Markets Index (ND).
+For this fund, Putnam evaluates performance based on the fund's pre-tax return relative to its primary benchmark, the S&P 500 Index.

 Ownership of securities